-This website contains freely accessible textbooks produced by TU Delft teachers and used in bachelor and master courses.
-If you are interested in publishing your own Open Textbook, you can contact the TU Delft Library Education Support team at firstname.lastname@example.org.
+TU Delft Open Textbooks is a platform that contains freely accessible textbooks produced by TU Delft teachers and used in bachelor and master courses at TU Delft.
+You can find our latest publications below, or check out our full catalog.
+If you are interested in publishing your own TU Delft Open Textbook, you can learn about the publishing process at on our Information for authors page or contact the TU Delft Library Education Support team at email@example.com.
 Open Textbook publishing is a service that is provided by TU Delft Library to TU Delft teaching staff.

 Sander Konijnenberg, Aurèle J.L.
 Adam, H. Paul Urbach